Joey Belladonna

-Joey Belladonna (born Joseph Bellardini; October 13, 1960) is an American singer, best known as the vocalist for thrash metal band Anthrax.
-He is also the vocalist and drummer of the cover band Chief Big Way and the vocalist for the cover band Beyond Frontiers.
-Belladonna has six Grammy Award nominations and is known for his wild, energetic stage behavior, and tenor vocal range.
+Joey Belladonna (born Joseph Bellardini; October 14, 1960) is an American singer, best known as the lead vocalist for thrash metal band Anthrax.
+He has six Grammy Award nominations and is known for his wild, energetic stage behavior, and tenor vocal range.

 Early life

 Belladonna was born Joseph Bellardini in Oswego, New York.
 He is Italian American on his father's side and Native American (Iroquois) on his mother's side.
 In his youth, Belladonna looked up to bands such as the Beatles, Led Zeppelin, Kansas and Rush; bands that Belladonna said created "stuff that was very intricate but yet catchy and hooky you know, with great vocals."

 Career

 Bible Black

-In 1983, Belladonna, still using his birth name Joey Bellardini at the time, became the vocalist for the band Bible Black, founded by Craig Gruber and Gary Driscoll (former members of Elf and Rainbow) and Andrew "Duck" MacDonald (who later joined Blue Cheer).
+In 1983, Belladonna, still using his birth name, became the vocalist for the band Bible Black, founded by Craig Gruber and Gary Driscoll (former members of Elf and Rainbow) and Andrew "Duck" MacDonald (who later joined Blue Cheer).
 Belladonna's predecessors in the band were Jeff Fenholt, who later had brief stints with Black Sabbath and Joshua, and Louis Marullo, aka Eric Adams, who left to join Manowar.
 Belladonna recorded the songs "Deceiver" and "Midnight Dance" with Bible Black.
 The band never officially released an album.